axelniklasson/plcli/README.md

 You can now run `plcli` and start using the PlanetLab CLI!

 ## Usage
+Below is a dump from running `plcli` in the command line.
+More extensive documentation can be found in the [wiki](https://github.com/axelniklasson/plcli/wiki).

 ```
 NAME:
    plcli - CLI for PlanetLab